How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

 Step 4

-Now move forwards to about or five seconds into your video and create another keyframe by setting the value lower so that the camera zooms out.
+Now move forwards to about four or five seconds into your video and create another keyframe by setting the value lower so that the camera zooms out.
 For this example we are using a value of 2000.

 create another zoom keyframecreate another zoom keyframecreate another zoom keyframe